ManjotSingh18/Walmartify/README.md

 A back-end program based around command prompt used to collect data upon item prices specified via search within Walmarts by proximity to the users location while dumping data into spreadsheets for analysis.

 # Purpose
-Provide a visualization for item prices across local Walmarts in a standardized spreadsheet format for users to make a well-informed decision where to make purchases
+Provide a visualization for item prices across local Walmarts in a standardized spreadsheet format for users to make a well-informed decision where to make purchases based on price variances across locations

 # Features
 * Automatic price spreadsheet generation for multiple searches